Step away from the day-to-day.

 Nestled under a stand of old-growth redwoods is the campus labyrinth, designed to help illuminate one’s inner path by offering a serene place to walk, clear the mind, and gain perspective.
 This ancient tradition has been used as a creative and spiritual tool for thousands of years.
 It reflects the journey of circling to one’s own center, then back again and into the world.

-As the spiritual center of the campus, the Chapel is ideal for meditation and quiet introspection.
+As the spiritual center of the campus, the Sanctuary is ideal for meditation and quiet introspection.
 It is also a beautiful lecture space.
 Originally built in the 1950s, it has been revitalized in celebration of spirit, accommodating us today beneath its slate roofs and curved wooden beams by offering further connection to ourselves and to each other—and to the waters and redwoods just outside its doors.

 Our commitment to compatible and sustainable environmental practices guides our planning, building, and operations.
 Whether it’s water, electricity, or natural gas, buildings have been designed to meet the most efficient standards.
 Some features include low-power lighting, maximum-efficiency facilities, rainwater-capture systems, reusable and natural construction materials, heating and cooling with natural airflow, and environmentally sensitive recycling practices.